eugenioLopezRamos/slika-photography/README.md

 _heroku_
 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production

-_post editor_
-- Add tests on post controller to test that the data-* tabs are added on @post.content

 _admin controller_
 - Test optimized image creations (in admin integration controller test)